 The tires on your RC drift cars must be capable of handling the pressure that they will experience while drifting.
 You don’t want cheaply-made tires that can break apart quickly.

-The tires you will use must be a little harder than other traditional tires for an RC vehicle.
+The tires you will use must be a little harder than traditional tires for an RC vehicle.
 They must also come with a low traction rating so it is easier for them to glide on a surface.

 You must make sure the tires you use are sturdy and can last for a while without breaking apart from all that drifting.
-You must have great tires that will not weaken or otherwise be far too hard to use.
+You should have great tires that will not weaken or otherwise be far too hard to use.

 How Can You Maintain the Tires?